 What You Can Do to Help

 You can help meerkats by spreading awareness of their vital role in the Kalahari’s ecological balance.
 You can also support the Meerkat Magic Conservation Project, which uses funds raised through eco-tourism to subsidize landowners and farmers.
 In this way, development and farming are decreased, allowing for increased preservation of meerkat habitat.
+You can also symbolically adopt a meerkat from the WWF.

 - Fellow Earthlings Wildlife Center